MohamedSayed0573/TubeSize_Extension/README.md

 | 2160p (4K) | 401, 337, 315, 313, 305, 266   |
 | 4320p (8K) | 402, 571, 272, 138             |

 For regular YouTube videos, audio size is determined by averaging all available `itag 251` (Opus 160kbps) streams returned by YouTube and is added to every video format.
 For YouTube Live streams, TubeSize estimates both audio and video usage from bitrate data when content length is not available.

+#### Twitch & Kick

-For Twitch live streams and VODs, TubeSize reads the HLS playlist variants exposed by Twitch and reports the available resolutions with approximate transfer usage derived from each variant bandwidth.
+For Twitch and Kick live streams and VODs, TubeSize reads the HLS playlist variants exposed by the streaming APIs and reports the available resolutions with approximate transfer usage derived from each variant's bandwidth (e.g., resolving resolutions like 1080p60, 720p60, 720p, 480p, 360p, 160p).

----
-### Legacy API
-The extension used to rely on an API that used yt-dlp to retrieve video data.
-The API is now deprecated and not used in the extension

 ---